Deep Learning in Discrete Optimization

 Although no specific background in the topics is required, students will get the most out of the course if they have previous knowledge of one of the three components: (1) discrete optimization, (2) machine learning, (3) computation (PyTorch or a good background in computer programming).

 There will be two homework assignments.
-The first will be for you to build, train, and test a neural network for a simple combinatorial problem, using the PyTorch framework.
-The second is to create and solve a mixed-integer-programming model of a particular neural network, using the CPLEX package.
+The first is to modify an existing code to solve an instance of the traveling salesman problem, using lazy constraints and a MIP solver.
+The second will be for you to build, train, and test a neural network for a simple combinatorial problem, using the PyTorch framework.
 The two assignments together will count for 25% of the course grade.

 The major part of the course work is a final project, applying deep learning to a discrete optimization problem, or using discrete optimization to annalyze a deep learning model.
 In this project students are encouraged to work in teams of up to four members.
 Each team will submit a proposal (1 to 2 pages), a final report (5 to 10 pages), computer code, and test data.
 Teams will also give a short presentation in the final week of lectures.
 The project counts for 75% of the course grade.